APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 ### The Reddit exchange

 We don't know who the two anonymous users are in this exchange.
 They may both be American, or not.
-OP was sensitive to the Chancellors word choice because it is unclear if on any level he is "factoring in" Israel's close alliance with the United States.
+OP was sensitive to the Chancellors word choice because it is unclear if on any level he or she is "factoring in" Israel's close alliance with the United States.

 Americans, including myself, who have factored Israel in, might looks at the statement and not even notice the disparate language.
 Even acknowledging the loss of Palestinian lives less than a week after Oct 7th shows more balance than one might ever see from the mainstream media or certain government officials.